AI workflows, dashboards,and internal tools for ops-heavy teams.

 Workflow map

-What actually happens today, where work stalls, which reports are trusted, who owns each handoff, and which tools are involved.
+What actually happens today, which source reports are trusted, who owns each handoff, and where work stalls before the next follow-up.

 Exception inventory